Pregnancy and Pelvic girdle pain Physiotherapy

 Pregnancy Related Pelvic Girdle Pain: Words Can Hurt

-Imagine you are 32 weeks pregnant with your first child and you start to have pain in the low back and pubic area when you change position, sit or stand for longer periods or when you walk.
-The pain makes it very difficult for you to function and you worry about whether you can continue to work and manage your household.
-Now imagine you have seen your health care provider and have been told that your pelvis is separating because of the hormone Relaxin and that you need to put up with this until after you have your baby, as “it will probably get better afterwards”.
+Now imagine you have seen your health care provider and the provider tells you that your pelvis is separating because of the hormone Relaxin and that you need to put up with this until after you have your baby, as “it will probably get better afterwards”.
 “Be careful” “If it hurts, don’t do it”, “Your pubic bone is splitting”, “Your pelvis is unstable”.
 These are common words of advice or explanations pregnant women with pelvic girdle pain (PGP) receive from their healthcare providers, including physiotherapists.
 (From the Canadian Physiotherapy Association – Pain Science Division)

 Before and in addition to any manual therapy and or exercises we give to our patients, we should make clear accurate communication a priority.
 Urban myths regarding breastfeeding being associated with laxity-related musculoskeletal pain should be put to rest.
 Suggestions to “be careful” (suggesting fragility), restrict function (reinforcing disability), to rest more and avoid activity (usually makes symptoms worse) should be set aside.
-Too many women have weaned their babies early, in hopes this would alleviate their Pelvic girdle pain, a decision based upon “helpful” advice, often from their physiotherapist, despite the fact that there is no evidence to support this.
+Too many women have weaned their babies early, in hopes this would alleviate their Pelvic girdle pain.
+This decision is usually based upon “helpful” advice, often from their physiotherapist, despite the fact that there is no evidence to support this.
 Many women are sadly advised not to lift their babies for several weeks after delivery in order to not aggravate their Pelvic girdle pain.

 Pelvic Girdle pain Leads to a Significant Decrease in QoL

 Five main categories emerged: 1.
 Pelvic girdle pain affects the ability to cope with every day life a) Postpartum depression- 3x more prevalent in this group of women (Gutke 2007) 2.
 Coping with motherhood and changing roles a) 20% avoid future pregnancies because of fear of LBP/PGP (Brynhildsen 1998) 3.
 Relationship between partners often reached the breaking point 4.
 Questioning one’s identity as defined by profession and work 5.
-Lack of acknowledgement of pain and disability Elden H. et al: Life’s pregnant pause of pain: Pregnant women’s experiences of pelvic girdle pain related to daily life: A Swedish Interview Study.
+Lack of acknowledgement of pain and disability.
+Elden H. et al: Life’s pregnant pause of pain: Pregnant women’s experiences of pelvic girdle pain related to daily life: A Swedish Interview Study.
 Sexual & Reproductive Healthcare.
 (2013) Engeset J. et al. Pelvic girdle pain affects the whole life—a qualitative interview study in Norway on women’s experiences with pelvic girdle pain after delivery.
 BMC Res Notes.
 (2014) 7: 686.

 Pain Management in Pregnancy: Joint SOGC/CSEP Clinical Practice Guidelines Nov 2018

-1.Pelvic floor muscle training (e.g., Kegel exercises) may be performed on a daily basis to reduce the risk of urinary incontinence.
-Instruction in proper technique is recommended to obtain optimal benefits.
+1. Perform Pelvic floor muscle training (e.g., Kegel exercises) on a daily basis to reduce the risk of urinary incontinence.
+Instruction in proper technique to obtain optimal benefits.

 4. Pregnant women who experience lightheadedness, experience nausea, or feel unwell when they exercise flat on their back should modify their exercise position to avoid the supine position